dbarjum/honduras_electricity/eda.md

 *ENEE Liabilities as Percentage of GDP (2015-2017)*
 ![PNG](/images/liabilities_gdp.png "liabilities as gdp")

 This raises the question as to what is causing the increase in liabilities.
 We decomposed ENEE’s finances a bit further in order to try and glimpse into what might be the cause.
-Initially believing that private energy contracts might be the cause, we analyzed what share of total liability is represented by the accounts payable to suppliers of services to ENEE (Figure 6).
+Initially believing that private energy contracts might be the cause, we analyzed what share of total liability is represented by the accounts payable to suppliers of services to ENEE.

 *Share of total liability for suppliers and generators*
 ![PNG](images/ap_suppliers_ratio.png "liabilities to suppliers")